 All tardies and dismissals are unexcused unless they meet the State definition for excused absences as listed previously.
+If the tardies and dismissals are consecutive, as outlined above in the six truancy thresholds, then a student will be considered truant.
 Arriving late to school on a regular basis is disruptive to the learning environment and may prompt a meeting with school administration to address this problem.